 You are able to use up to five days of your sick leave that you can use at the beginning of your anniversary year to care for an ill family member.
-After those five days, you are eligible for PFMLA leave to care for a family member with a serious health condition, and will be paid at the state PFMLA rate.
+After those five days, you are eligible for PFMLA leave to care for a family member with a serious health condition, and will be paid at the state formula rate (details).

 I am a salaried employee and I work 40% time as a research scientist on campus.
 Am I eligible for sick leave under PFMLA?

 Yes.
 At 40% effort you are not eligible for MIT benefits, but you are eligible to use up to 40 hours per year of sick time accrued under the MA Earned Sick time law.
 Sick leave is accrued at 1 hour of sick leave per every 30 hours worked under this law.
-You may also be eligible for PFMLA leave, which is paid at the state formula rate of up to $850 per week, for your own serious health condition or for family leaves.
+You may also be eligible for PFMLA leave, which is paid at the state formula rate (details), for your own serious health condition or for family leaves.